Skip to main content

 In the early 1940s, C.C. acquired property in Reelsville, Indiana and started a permanent sawmill.
 The mill was run with a natural steam engine.
 While the tough Indiana winters made things hard for the outdoor sawmill, C.C.
 Cook continued to prevail and was able to grow the company with the addition of a debarker, chipper and the company’s first automatic carriage in 1962.

 C.C.
 Cook died in 1963, and his saw mill has been passed down from generation to generation.
-For over nearly 80 years, the saw mill has continued to be updated with the increase in technology, furthering Cook Lumber’s capabilities.
+Charlie Cook and Ronnie Cook, C.C.
+Cook’s grandsons, led the company together until Ronnie passed away in 2014.
+Charlie continued his leadership until he retired in 2020.
+Today, Charlie’s sons, Craig, Shaun, and Chip, and son-in-law, Brent Holl, are leading the company into the future.
+For over 90 years, the saw mill has continued to be updated with new technology, furthering Cook Lumber’s capabilities.
 C.C.’s dedication to providing the highest quality hardwoods and a close knit family operation company hasn’t changed.